moarwick/react-nested-layout/README.md

 react-nested-layout
 ===================

-UI for generating an arbitrary grid of tiles
+UI for generating an arbitrary grid of tiles.
+Just an experiment :)

-See it running on [GitHub Pages](http://moarwick.github.io/react-nested-layout)
+See it running on [GitHub Pages](https://moarwick.github.io/react-nested-layout/)